Frequently Asked Questions

 Can I donate my Christmas tree?

 While we love this idea, we have heard too many stories within the sanctuary network of goats being poisoned and sick when ingesting pestcicides and preservatives that are commonly used on Christmas trees.
 Therefore, out of an abundance of caution and love for our goats, we do not accept Christmas tree donations.
-We would take pumpkins though! (as long as they are not moldy)
+We would take pumpkins and acorns though! (as long as they are not moldy)

 What is the difference between the "Hugs and Hike" and "Adventure Hike" experiences?

 The "Adventure Hike" is designed for the active outdoors-person who is looking for a more challenging experience.
 This is a fairly strenuous 2.5 mile hike on loosely marked trails with friendly large breed goats, who sometimes act, well - like goats!
-Ages 16 and over are recommended for this hike, If you are unsteady in any way, easily tired or not confident around large animals, this hike probably isn't for you.
+Ages 14 and over are recommended for this hike, If you are unsteady in any way, easily tired or not confident around large animals, this hike probably isn't for you.

 How can I prepare for my visit?